timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

 ## Introducing Spans<T>

 Can we make the code above better?
-Well, it depends on what better is.
+Well, it depends on what "better" means.
 Though, there is at least one thing that could possibly be improved.
-We do a lot of memory allocations as we work with strings.
-In order to reduce them let's introduce [`Span<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.span-1), a new type that's allocated on the stack, and use it to write a new implementation of `IFileParser`:
+We do a lot of memory allocation as we work with strings.
+In order to reduce them let's introduce [`Span<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.span-1), a new type that's allocated on the stack, and use it to write a new implementation of `ILineParser`:
 ```csharp
 public class LineParserSpans : ILineParser
 {